Yuvaraj878/event-registration/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Go to the figma.com website

 ### Step 2:
+Login and create a team project

 ### Step 3:
+Each team memebr can take part in designing the pages

 ### Step 4:
+Create a login page,home page,report page,registration page,Thank you page.
 ### Step 5:
+Prototype the pages
 ### Step 6:

 Validate the HTML and CSS code.